 - Biological Filtration: Biological filtration refers to the mechanism by which beneficial bacteria break down ammonia and nitrite and convert it into a much less harmful nitrate compound.
 For beneficial bacteria to survive, oxygen-rich water is required, as well as the surface to which bacteria can be attached, such as rocks or sand.
 All aquariums should have some provisions for biological filtration, and with very limited numbers of fish, this alone might be sufficient to maintain the aquarium.

 - Chemical Filtration: Chemical filtration is provided by carbon or chemical resins that extract toxins from the water.
-Activated filter carbon aggressively remove chemicals from your water until the carbon becomes saturated.
+Activated filter carbon removes chemicals from your water until the carbon becomes saturated.
 However, any activated filter carbon in your filtration system must be changed often.

 11. Büchner funnel

 If you ever had an opportunity to work in a chemistry lab, you might have come across this cylindrical piece of laboratory equipment known as the Büchner funnel.
 It is the most commonly used equipment for vacuum filtration in the lab.
-Traditionally the Büchner funnel is made up of porcelain, but glass and plastic funnels can also be found in the market.
-The top of the funnel-shaped part is a cylinder with a fritted glass disc/perforated plate separating it from the funnel.
+Traditionally the Büchner funnel is made up of porcelain, but glass and plastic funnels can also be found in the lab.
+The top of the funnel is a cylinder with a fritted glass disc/perforated plate separating it from the funnel.
 The process of filtration in the Büchner funnel is quite similar to the Hirsch funnel or a simple funnel with a filter paper.
 However, the main advantage of using the Büchner funnel is that it proceeds much more quickly (several orders of magnitude) than simply allowing the liquid to drain through the filter medium via the force of gravity.
-Combined with that, the vacuum suction allows the wet recrystallized compound to dry out such that the pure dried crystal compound is left remaining.
-Nevertheless, great care is required while working with the vacuum as it can draw the undesirable liquid.
+Combined with that, the vacuum suction allows the wet recrystallized compound to dry out thoroughly.
+Nevertheless, great care is required while working with the vacuum as it can draw the undesirable liquid also.
 It is mostly used in organic chemistry labs to assist in collecting recrystallized compounds.
 There is also a more advanced version of this funnel known as the Nutsche Filter, which is mostly used in industries and can work either under vacuum or under pressure.